 Antique Piano repair and Rebuilding, the most difficult element of piano

 repair there is.
 This means that to you, from the mundanely simple piano repair items to the most complex piano repairs, you'll find we have your satisfaction as our primary interest..

 There was no 'happening' along to

-tuner who repairs pianos occasionally, and you probably wouldn't believe
+tuner who repairs pianos occasionally, and if I told you how long I've

-or knew many of Atlanta's "old timer" piano technicians that have been in this
+or knew many of Atlanta's old timer technicians that have been in this

 city since the 50's/60's as they were employed by

 by my father, or shared in business relationships as they were advancing

 this magnificent craft with my father.
 For over two decades our technicians have served many of Atlant's Major Piano Dealerships as trouble-shooting piano tuning, piano repair and piano servicing specialists.
 We ALWAYS provide top quality piano repair options without ever forfeiting value for you.